charlesneimog/Awesome-Pd/docs/objects/envgen~.md

 # envgen~

-`envgen~` is an envelope (and an all purpose line) generator (here it creates a 1000 ms line to 1 and then a 500 ms line to 0).
-It has multichannel support.
+`envgen~` is a versatile audio envelope and line generator that creates complex amplitude curves based on lists of duration and target values.
+It supports various control messages for pausing, resuming, setting gain, defining sustain points, and applying different curve types (linear, exponential, sinusoidal).
+It can be triggered by control messages or audio signals and offers multichannel and looping capabilities.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `envgen~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>